alphagov/govuk-design-guide/docs/about/index.md

 ## What is the GOV.UK Publishing Design System not?
 The GOV.UK Publishing Design System does not replace the [GOV.UK Design System](https://design-system.service.gov.uk/).

 Components, patterns and frontend templates in the Publishing Design System should not duplicate those in the GOV.UK Design System.
-Things that have relevance outside of the GOV.UK website should be contributed back to the Design System.
+Things that have relevance outside of the GOV.UK website should be contributed back to the GOV.UK Design System.